KaroliShp/encryp.io/README.md

 <p align="center"><img src="design/logo.png"></p>

 Prototype of a *secure* real-time peer-to-peer encrypted communication network.
 Developed in a 36-hour period at a local hackathon by three very c00l h4x0rz.

+Disclaimer: as in any respectable hackathon project, the code is a bit messy and unfinished at places

 ## Architecture